Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 ## Discussion

-Here we discuss some of the more peculiar aspects of deploying multi-tenant application suites.
+Here we discuss some of the more important aspects of deploying multi-tenant application suites.

 ### CORS Configuration

-We have setup our own [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) configuration in the **TodoListAPI** (`TodoListAPI/Startup.cs`) in the previous chapter:
+In the previous chapter, we have set up our own [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) configuration in the **TodoListAPI** (`TodoListAPI/Startup.cs`):

 ```csharp
         public void ConfigureServices(IServiceCollection services)